Speak Now: Production

 Swift recorded much of Speak Now with Chapman at his Pain in the Art Studio in Nashville.
-Although Fearless's commercial success allowed Swift to engage a larger group of producers, she worked solely with Chapman, believing they had a productive relationship.
+Although Fearless's commercial success allowed Swift to engage a larger group of producers, she worked solely with Chapman because she believed they had a productive relationship.
 The recording process started with a demo; Swift recorded vocals and played guitar, and Chapman sang background vocals and played other instruments.
-After arranging the demos, Swift and Chapman approached engineers and other musicians to tweak some elements, including overdubs and programmed drums.
+After arranging the demos, they approached other engineers and musicians to tweak some elements, including overdubs and programmed drums.
 The first track Chapman produced with Swift on Speak Now is "Mine", which they recorded within five hours.

 Because of his artistic autonomy, Chapman said he was responsible for "60 percent of the music on the album, including 90 percent of the guitars".
 Much of his production for Speak Now is identical to that for Fearless; he programmed the drums with Toontrack's software Superior Drummer, played drums on the Roland Fantom G6 keyboard, added electric guitars to the arrangements, recorded Swift's vocals with an Avantone CV12 microphone and his background vocals with a Shure SM57, produced the bass with an Avalon VT737 preamplifier, and used Endless Audio's CLASP System to synchronize his editing on Pro Tools and Logic.
-Because of Swift's country-music vision, Chapman asked other musicians, mostly in Nashville, to replace his programmed drums with live drumming and add acoustic instruments such as fiddle.
-For instance, Chapman asked Steve Marcantonio to cut down programmed drums on "Mine" at Blackbird Studios in Nashville.
+To make the sounds align with country music stylings, Chapman worked with other Nashville musicians to replace the programmed drums with live drums and add acoustic instruments such as fiddle.
+For instance, Chapman asked Steve Marcantonio to cut down programmed drums on "Mine" at Blackbird Studio in Nashville.
 For some tracks, including "Back to December", Swift and her team went to Capitol Studios in Los Angeles to record string orchestration.

-After recording finished, Justin Niebank mixed the album on Pro Tools at Blackbird Studios; he had mixed some tracks on Fearless.
+After recording finished, Justin Niebank mixed the album on Pro Tools at Blackbird Studio.
 Within three weeks, Niebank finished mixing 17 tracks including 14 on the standard edition and three bonus tracks on the deluxe edition.
 Because Swift wanted Speak Now to be a direct communication with her audience, Niebank infused monoaural reverberation inspired by 1950s and 1960s music in the mix to evoke a "vintage" and "retro" vibe that, according to Niebank, brought a sense of authenticity.
-Music engineer Hank Williams mastered the recordings.
+Hank Williams mastered the recordings.
 Because much of Speak Now was recorded and mixed in Nashville, Niebank believed the album stood out among popular records that were manipulated with contemporaneous technologies Auto-Tune and Melodyne.
-Although Chapman was responsible for much of the production, he said Swift's co-production credit is "not a vanity credit.
-We were really a team, very collaborative."
+Although Chapman was responsible for much of the production, he said Swift's co-production credit was well-deserved: "We were really a team, very collaborative."